-Table 2.
-Overview of wake models for rotor simulation
+Table 2 Overview of wake models for rotor simulation

 Methods Singularity Volume grid References

-Free-wake method Straight and No grid Wie et al .
-[22]
+Free-wake method Straight and curved No grid Wie et al. [22]

-curved filaments Leishman and Bhagwat [39]
+filaments Leishman and Bhagwat [39]

 Lee and Na [40]

 Vortex particle method Particles No grid Jang et al. [41], He and Zhao [42]

 Winckelmans and Leonard [43]

 Singh and Friedmann [44]

-The most challenging problems of rotorcraft can be divided into three fields of engineering: aerodynamics, aeroacoustics, and aeroelastics.
-Researchers have used different vortex methods to tackle these challenges.
-The main topics in rotor aerodynamics are the influences of interactions among components [41, 45-47] and with nearby infrastructure (e.g., brownout and shipboard operation) [48, 49], on rotorcraft performance, stability, control, and safety.
-There have also been several investigations on the design of rotorcraft configuration to improve aerodynamic performance [50-52].
-The next rotorcraft design challenge is to reduce their noise, especially in urban environments.
+rotorcraft design challenge is to reduce their noise, especially in urban environments.
 Blade-vortex interaction (BVI) is identified as the dominant source of noise in rotorcraft.
 Vortex methods are powerful tools for researchers to study interactions of blade wake vortices with each other as well as with other rotorcraft components [23, 53-55].
 Rotorcraft are strongly affected by unsteady aerodynamic loads (e.g., BVI), which significantly contribute to vibration and structural deformation.
 Aeroelastic analysis has always been a crucial step in designing rotorcraft.
 With the new generation of compound rotorcraft, which generally have hingeless and bearingless rotors, rotor aeroelastic and response problems are attracting great attention in the aviation industry.
 Vortex methods are reliable and low-cost aerodynamic approaches for studying aeroelasticity in rotary wing aircraft [56-58].

 The main objectives of this paper are to provide an overall review of vortex methods including principles, advantages, and drawbacks, as well as development and applications (specifically in the rotorcraft industry).
 In addition, the authors' recent progress in their numerical method of modeling rotor aerodynamics and wake dynamics is introduced, and its applications are discussed.
 The paper is organized as follows: Section 2 gives an overview of the principles of vortex methods and their fundamental formulation.
 Section 3 explains the three most common vortex methods used to predict rotor aerodynamics and introduces hybrid approaches.
-Applications of the vortex method for modeling rotor wake dynamics are presented in section 4, which reviews the time-marching free-wake method and viscous vortex particle method in detail.
+Applications of the vortex method for modeling rotor wake dynamics are presented in Section 4, which reviews the timemarching free-wake method and viscous vortex particle method in detail.
 Section 5 introduces our proposed nonlinear vortex lattice methods and compares our numerical results with experimental data.
-Finally, concluding remarks are made in section 6.
+Finally, concluding remarks are made in Section 6.

-2. Vortex theory
+2 Vortex theory